JaapvanEkris/openrowingmonitor/docs/README.md

 It runs on cheap (Raspberry Pi) hardware to calculate rowing metrics, such as power, split time, speed, stroke rate, distance and calories.
 As it is your data, you can share these metrics with games and analysis in the way you like.

 OpenRowingMonitor runs fine on any rowing machine, as long as you can add something to measure the speed of the flywheel, like magnets.
 It already has been retrofitted to many rowing machines like the [DIY Openergo](https://openergo.webs.com) and many [existing machines that lack a decent monitor](Supported_Rowers.md), and is used by many on a daily basis.
 If your machine isn't listed, don't worry, adjusting the settings is easy following the [settings adjustment help guide](rower_settings.md) yourself.
+For hardware-specific guidance and troubleshooting, see the [Community FAQ](faq.md).
 And in the [GitHub Discussions](https://github.com/JaapvanEkris/openrowingmonitor/discussions) there always are friendly people to help you set up your machine and the settings.

 ## Features